VicReyes1/apiWTW/README.md

 ### Maps Table
-Gets all the accommodations list affected by the date picker(:initialDate & :finishDate) and other filters.
-It is used as a POST method to be able to send filter data according to the expected body explained below.
+Displays the accommodations list; users can filter the list by initial date, end date, and other filters.
+Choosing a filter makes a POST request to the API, with a payload as explained below.

 **URL:** `https://apidash2.herokuapp.com/maps/table/{initialDate}/{finishDate}`